 - Bring a large stockpot of salted water to a boil.
 Add pasta and cook according to package directions.
 (Be sure to pull the pasta out of the water right when it is tender but still has a bit of a chewy texture; you don’t want it to be overcooked.)
 Drain and set aside to cool.

 - Combine cooked pasta, marinara sauce, and chicken in a large bowl.
-If the pasta looks at all dry, add ½ cup of additional marinara sauce.
+If the pasta looks at all dry, add 1/2 cup of additional marinara sauce.
 (Some pasta shapes seem to soak up the sauce more than others, so if in doubt, add the additional sauce.)

 - Pour half of the pasta into the prepared baking dish.
-(See note below about reusable aluminum baking pans.)
+(See note below about disposable aluminum baking pans.)
 Scatter half of the mozzarella pearls over top.
 Add remaining pasta and then top with remaining mozzarella pearls, pressing them gently into the top of the pasta.

 - Cover pasta bake with foil and transfer to the oven.
 Bake until the pasta is warmed through and cheese is melted, about 15 minutes.